 Beaver Creek is the glamour model of the Colorado ski area.
-Born in 1980, she's sophisticated, luxurious and does everything in fine style.
+Born in 1980, the resort is sophisticated, luxurious and does everything in fine style.
 Designed to provide western hospitality with European finesse, the village of Beaver Creek is modelled on the finest in The Alps: St Moritz, Cortina, St Anton.
 There's escalators rather than steps, the sidewalks are heated and clear of snow and ice and the hotels are amongst the best you'll find anywhere in the world.
 While not as big a mountain as nearby sister Vail, Beaver Creek still has more than enough for a week long ski holiday, from the dedicated beginners area Strawberry Fields to Grouse Mountain's challenging Blacks.
 All this over an impressive 4000'+ of vertical.

 While a hire car allows the ultimate freedom to enjoy the Colarado ski area, there are shuttle busses that run between all of them all if you don't fancy driving.